celestiaorg/docs/nodes/mainnet.md

 You can [find the status of these endpoints](https://celestia-tools.brightlystake.com/).

+### DA full archival nodes

+The following RPC endpoints are DA full storage nodes that have full, archival history of the DA network.

+- new.rpc.com

 ## Explorers

 There are multiple explorers you can use for Mainnet Beta: